USEPA/stream-intermittency-visualization-dashboard/README.md

 # Stream Intermittency Visualization Dashboard (SIVD)

 ## Project Description
-The SIVD tool provides researchers and practitioners alike the ability to analyze high frequency stream temperature, intermittency, and conductivity (STIC; [Chapin et al. 2014](https://doi.org/10.1002/2013WR015158)) logger data and associated datasets in an environment that promotes interactivity and data exploration.
-  STIC logger data and field observation data used for this example dashboard come from a study quantifying days of flow versus no-flow for 183 stream reaches across the Great Plains and Midwest regions of the United States.
+The SIVD tool provides the ability to analyze high frequency Stream, Temperature, Intermittency and Conductivity (STIC; [Chapin et al. 2014](https://doi.org/10.1002/2013WR015158)) logger data, field observations and associated datasets in an environment that promotes interactivity and data exploration.
+This dashboards facilitated data processing related to stream data collection efforts at 180 perennial and non-perennial sites across the Great Plains and Upper Midwest of the United States.
+The dashboard served multiple purposes as part of data processing and analysis workflow, 1) to visualize multiple data streams of high frequency sensor data, 2) to have at-a-glance hydrologic metrics created during and after data processing, and 3) to view data quality metrics we created to describe high-frequency dataset quality (e.g. length, completeness).
+We provide an example dataset and the R code used to create the Shiny dashboard.
+We also created a video that shows an example of how the dashboard was used to visualize data and infer wet and dry periods in a stream reach.
 ## Usage
 ### Code
 Code in this repository can be used to generate the Shiny dashboard.
 There are two R files used to create the SIVD.